likexian/stathub-go/README.md

 ## FAQ

-- Why no data on the page ?

-    Please add a client first, the guide will show how to.

-- A client added, still no list on the page ?
+- A client added, but no list on the page ?

     Please refer to the client.log on the node, it may show what is wrong.

-- Shall I run the client on the server side ?

-    Sure, server is a client on the other side.

 - Can I use my domain instead of the https://ip:15944 ?